| Home | New Testament Studies | Revelation Table of Contents | Previous Section | Next Section |

 2. Others as a progression of world empires relating to Daniel 2, culminating in an anti-God world system (Rome).

-3. Others see it as related to the end-time activity of the beast described in Rev. 13:3,12,14, which relates to its mimicking or parodying the ministry of Christ.
+3. Others see it as related to the activity of the beast described in Rev. 13:3,12,14, which relates to its mimicking or parodying the ministry of Christ.

-4. It may relate to 1 John's concept of a spirit of antichrist in every age, which culminates in the Antichrist (cf. 1 John 2:18,22; 4:3; 2 John 7).
+4. It may relate to 1 John's concept of a spirit of antichrist in every age, which culminates in the Antichrist (i.e. Futurists, cf. 1 John 2:18,22; 4:3; 2 John 7).

-5. It is also another parody on YHWH's name (cf. Rev. 1:4,8).
+5. It is also a parody on YHWH's name (cf. Rev. 1:4,8; see Special Topic: Names for Deity, D.)

-This may be one of many parodies between God (cf. Rev. 1:4,8; 4:8) and Jesus (cf. Rev. 1:18; 2:8) with evil.
+This may be one of many parodies between God (cf. Rev. 1:4,8; 4:8) and His Messiah, Jesus (cf. Rev. 1:18; 2:8) with evil (i.e. the two beasts and Satan).

 ▣ "the abyss" This is the Greek term for "depth" with the ALPHA PRIVATIVE.
-It is first mentioned in Rev. 9:1 and 11:7.
-It is the figurative abode of evil and the demonic.
-See note at Rev. 9:1.

 Special Topic: Abaddon. . .Apollyon

-▣ "the book of life" See notes at Rev. 5:1 and 13:8.
+▣ "the book of life" This is imagery for God's knowledge of human activity.
+See notes at Rev. 5:1 and 13:8.

 Special Topic: The Two Books of God

-▣ "from the foundation of the world" See note at Rev. 3:5 and 13:8.
+▣ "from the foundation of the world" This is a recurrent phrase in the NT (5 times), which I think denotes God's activity before Gen. 1:1.
+See note at Rev. 3:5 and 13:8.

 Special Topic: The Foundations of the Earth